Red Light Therapy for Concussion - A Promising Approach

 What is the best therapy for a concussion?

-The ideal treatment for a concussion is ample rest, both physical and mental, to enable the brain to recover.
-Light exercise, such as walking, along with adequate hydration and sleep, accelerates recovery.
-Several individuals also benefit from red light therapy to mitigate symptoms such as headaches and fogginess.
+The ideal treatment for a concussion is ample rest.
+Light exercise, hydration, and sleep also accelerate recovery.
+Many individuals also benefit from red light therapy to mitigate symptoms such as headaches and fogginess.

 Can you use red light therapy on your head?